KolmogorovLab/Wakhan/README.md

 # Wakhan

 ###### Note: This repository is under extensive updates.
-Currently, only haplotagged BAM file phasing correction and coverage plots modules are working.
+Please use devel branch for latest updates.

 A tool to analyze haplotype-specific chromosome-scale somatic copy number aberrations and aneuploidy using long reads (Oxford Nanopore, PacBio).
 Wakhan takes long-read alignment and phased heterozygous variants as input, and first uses extends the phased blocks, taking